 So, all in all, it turned out to be a pretty good day.
 We dropped our load.
 I guess you could say we dropped on our first pitch, because the two old goats don’t count.
 I’ve thought about it a few times and I sure would have liked to see the expression on the foreman’s face when he opened the door to his pickup and instead of finding the half inch socket set like I promised, he got a slightly used, second hand accordion.

 Working Atlanta back in ’79, I was on top of the world.
 I had just started my own sales crew.
 I talked the powers that be at Carolina Tool into sending me a tractor trailer load of equipment on consignment.
-Before the equipment got there though, my crew of gimps got homesick, missing their girlfriends,without warning they quit on me.
+Before the equipment got there though, my crew of gimps got homesick.
+Seems like they were missing their girlfriends.
+Without warning they quit on me.

+I intended to run an ad in the paper and hire a new crew.
 My younger brother Gary was a real life saver.
-He took a break from working with Arnie Fields in Phoenix, to come help me train a new crew.
-I intended to run an ad in the paper and hire a new crew.
-Gary was going to help me train them, then go back to Phoenix and work with Arnie and his crew.
+He took a break from working with Arnie Fields in Phoenix.
+The plan was, Gary was going to help me train my new crew then go back to Phoenix to work with Arnie.

-I needed some cash in my pocket before I ran the hiring program, so Gary and I tested the water in our new territory, each of us going in different directions every morning, seeking fame and fortune.
+I needed some cash in my pocket before I ran the hiring program.
+Gary and I tested the water in our new territory, each of us going in different directions every morning, seeking fame and fortune.

 Thinking back now, it was a terrific lifestyle.
 The hardest thing I had to face everyday was the morning traffic on I-420, the bypass around Atlanta.
 It wasn’t as tough as the traffic in Houston on I-620 but still, it was bad enough.
-Gary and I would eat breakfast at 7 a.m. sharp, go back to our motel room, say our daily prayer, then load our trucks with a new load of equipment for the day, then sashay down the road looking for a “mullet” to buy our load.
-Afterwards, we hit the bank to “hammer our check,” then it was back to the motel to rest and see which one of us got back first.
+Gary and I would eat breakfast at 7 a.m. sharp, go back to our motel room, say our daily prayer.
+Then we loaded our trucks with a fresh load of equipment for the day and would sashay down the road looking for what we called a “mullet” to buy our load.
+Afterwards, we hit the bank to “hammer our check,” then it was a rush back to the motel to rest and see which one of us got back first.

 One morning, I was the first one back to the room.
 I was “home” by eleven a.m.
 Gary arrived soon afterwards.
 He showed up with an old school chum, Tommy Jones, AKA “Tex.”
 Tommy’s sister Jean was in my homeroom class back in high school for 3 years.
 She sat next to me in typing class one year.
 I never was much of a typist.
 I just enrolled in typing class to be near a bunch cute girls.
 I was the only guy.
 Jean would type my name on her paper during speed trials and turn it in as mine, just so that I could pass the class.
 Tommy told me that Jean later went to work for the State’s Attorney’s Office in Jacksonville and later the FBI.